 Disclosure: The Southwest Sunset Blanket post contains affiliate links.
 As an affiliate, when you purchase through my links, you allow the company to pay me a small commission without costing you a penny more, which allows me to continue making free content.
 The yarn for this pattern was provided to me from King Cole – I am a King Cole Brand Ambassador and this post is part of our ongoing collaboration.
 Thank you for your support!

-If you prefer and ad free pdf that includes a chart, larger font and gift tags for gifting your blanket, you can click here to purchase off of Ravelry (or add it to your favorites or que), or you can click here to purchase directly from me and save 10%.
+If you prefer and ad free pdf that includes a chart, larger font and gift tags for gifting your blanket, you can click here to purchase off of Ravelry (or add it to your favorites or que), or you can purchase from my Etsy store.

 Here’s a pin to save to your Pinterest board 🙂